lowcoder-org/lowcoder/docs/build-apps/module.md

 ## Releases and versions

-Openblocks stores the history versions of your modules for your references.
+Lowcoder stores the history versions of your modules for your references.
 Click **Preview > Publish** at the top right.
 The release management of a module is identical to that of an app.
 For detailed information, see [#release-management](version-and-release-management.md#release-management "mention").

 {% hint style="info" %}
 For an unpublished module, the apps and modules use its latest version; while for a published one, you need to publish it again to sync your latest changes.